 - 1. MPHA may request income information from a Tenant at any time.
 Tenant must provide timely written, accurate, current, objective and verifiable information. - 2.
 FIXED INCOME: As a part of MPHA's Moving to Work initiative tenants whose only sources of income are from Social Security retirement, Social Security disability or Social Security dependent benefits, Minnesota Supplemental Income(MSA) and/or other fixed income approved by MPHA may have a reexamination less often than annually but not longer than once every three years.
 However, these tenants must report any change in source of or addition to income other than the cost of living increases associated with the fixed income source within five working days of the change.
 MPHA will determine whether a Tenant meets the requirement for less frequent reexamination.
-MPHA will notify Tenants in advance of each reexamination. - TOTAL TENANT PAYMENT: At admission and in preparation for their reexamination, each family may select Flat Rent or Income Based Rent.
-Families who do not timely and properly report their income may not take advantage of the Flat Rent. - A. FLAT RENT is available only at the time of admission or the annual re-examination and is 80% of the Fair Market Rents. - 1) At the time of admission and the annual reexamination, MPHA will provide to a Family a letter stating:
+MPHA will notify Tenants in advance of each reexamination. - 3.
+TOTAL TENANT PAYMENT: At admission and in preparation for their reexamination, each family may select Flat Rent or Income Based Rent.
+Families who do not timely and properly report their income may not take advantage of the Flat Rent. - A. FLAT RENT is available only at the time of admission or the scheduled re-examination and is 90% of the Fair Market Rents (FMR).
+Flat rate rents will take effect 60 days after the change in the FMR.
+MPHA will give a 30-day advance notice of the rent change. - 1) At the time of admission and the annual reexamination, MPHA will provide to a Family a letter stating: - a) That the Family has the option to select Flat Rent or Income Based Rent. - b) The amount of Flat Rent. - c) That a Family who selects Flat Rent will go through the income reexamination process every three years rather than every year, unless their income goes down or the Flat Rent increases to where the calculate rent is less than the Flat Rent.

-- a) That the Family has the option to select Flat Rent or Income Based Rent. - b) The amount of Flat Rent. - c) That a Family who selects Flat Rent will go through the income reexamination process every three years rather than every year, unless their income goes down or the Flat Rent increases to where the calculate rent is less than the Flat Rent. - d) A Family on Flat Rent does not receive a utility allowance. - e) That the Family must sign and return a certification to receive Flat Rent. - f) If the Family does not choose Flat Rent, the Income Based Rent will be charged. - 2) Financial Hardship and Retroactive Flat Rent - a) Families who select Flat Rent may request a reexamination and return to Income Based Rent at any time due to a financial hardship which exists when: - 1) The family's income has decreased; or - 2) The family's expenses such as childcare or medical care have increased; - b) If the family does not timely elect the Flat Rent and the Income Based Rent is higher than the Flat Rent, MPHA will, with the Supervisor of Leasing and Occupancy's approval, retroactively apply the Flat Rent a maximum of two rental periods prior to the tenant's request if the tenant timely reported an increase in income.
+- d) A Family on Flat Rent does not receive a utility allowance. - e) That the Family must sign and return a certification to receive Flat Rent. - f) If the Family does not choose Flat Rent, the Income Based Rent will be charged. - 2) Financial Hardship and Retroactive Flat Rent - a) Families who select Flat Rent may request a reexamination and return to Income Based Rent at any time due to a financial hardship which exists when: - 1) The family's income has decreased; or - 2) The family's expenses such as childcare or medical care have increased; - b) If the family does not timely elect the Flat Rent and the Income Based Rent is higher than the Flat Rent, MPHA will, with the Supervisor of Leasing and Occupancy's approval, retroactively apply the Flat Rent a maximum of two rental periods prior to the tenant's request if the tenant timely reported an increase in income.